-This year is particularly special, because on October 21, two women from Upstate New York will be given Saint status by the Catholic Church.
-In addition to Blessed Marianne Cope from Syracuse, New York, the Pope will also be making Blessed Kateri Tekakwitha a saint.
-The very spot where Kateri was first baptized as a Christian in Fonda, New York is now a shrine and museum.
+This year is special because on October 21, two women from Upstate New York will be given Saint status by the Catholic Church.
+In addition to Blessed Marianne Cope from Syracuse, the Pope will also be making Blessed Kateri Tekakwitha a saint.
+The location where Kateri was first baptized in the town of Fonda is now a shrine and museum.

-Just about forty five minutes west of Albany right on Route 5, the Shrine to the Blessed Kateri Tekakwitha is preparing for their soon-to-be name change.
-Before October 21, we wanted to be sure that we got a chance to find out more about her story by visiting.
+Just about forty-five minutes west of Albany, the Shrine to the Blessed Kateri Tekakwitha is preparing for their name change.
+Soon they will be known as the Shrine to the Saint Kateri Tekakwitha.
+Before October 21, we wanted to be sure to find out more of her story by visiting.

-Fonda is Montgomery County and is nestled in the Mohawk Valley, which is named for the Native American tribe that once called the region home.
+Fonda is in Montgomery County in the Mohawk Valley, named for the tribe that once called the region home.
 Kateri was a member of the tribe, and born just a few miles east of Fonda, in what is now called Auriesville.
 If you’re on a tour of religion in this region, Auriesville should be high on your list because it, too, is a shrine.
 For more about that spot, checkout our visit here.